What is an Offshore Bank Account?

 A court will order the bank to pay the money in the account to the creditor up to the amount of the judgment unless the court finds that the debtor’s money is protected from garnishment.

-However, several Florida cases have held that a Florida court may issue a writ of garnishment only against banks located within the court’s geographical jurisdiction.
+Several Florida cases have held that a Florida court may issue a writ of garnishment only against banks located within the court’s geographical jurisdiction.
 Even U.S. banks located outside of Florida, with no branches in Florida, are not subject to writs of garnishment issued by a Florida court.

 To garnish a debtor’s foreign financial account, a creditor would have to first domesticate the U.S. judgment in the foreign country where the account was opened.
 Then, the creditor would have to hire a foreign attorney to enforce the newly domesticated judgment against the debtor’s foreign bank account.
-The process is possible if and when the United States has an agreement with a foreign country regarding the reciprocity of judgments, but even then, the process is costly and complicated.
+The process is possible only when the United States has an agreement with a foreign country regarding the reciprocity of judgments, but even then, the process is costly and complicated.

 Many countries have no agreements with the U.S. regarding judgment reciprocity.
 These countries refuse to recognize U.S. judgments.
 These so-called asset protection countries are popular for offshore bank accounts.
 A creditor cannot use its U.S. judgment to garnish bank accounts in these asset protection countries.